How to File W-2 Forms Online

 What Are W-2 Forms and W-3 Forms?

-W-2 forms are used to report employee wages and salaries to the IRS.
-You must provide one to the employee and a copy to the SSA by the end of January for the previous tax year.
-The SSA uses the information for Social Security purposes and it shares the information with the IRS for income tax purposes.
+W-2 forms are used to report employee wages and salaries to the Social Security Administration (SSA).
+The SSA uses the information for Social Security benefit purposes and it shares the information with the IRS for income tax purposes.

-You must issue a W-2 form to each employee from whom you've withheld Social Security, Medicare, and income taxes, or if income tax would have been withheld except the employee claimed no more than one allowance or did not claim an exemption from withholding when she completed her W-4.
+You must issue a W-2 form to each employee from whom you've withheld FICA taxes (Social Security and Medicare), and federal and state income taxes.
+You must also issue a W-2 form to anyone who should have had income tax withheld.
+This situation might come up if the employee (on Form W-4) claimed no more than one allowance or didn't claim an exemption from withholding, or if income tax would have been withheld except the employee claimed no more than one allowance or did not claim an exemption from withholding.

 W-3s are transmittal forms that must accompany W-2s.
 They summarize the information on all the W-2 forms you send to the SSA.
 They're not required if you file your W-2 forms with the SSA online.